cardillan/mimex-data/README.md

 * `mimex-liquids.txt`: liquid types
 * `mimex-locate.txt`: types of objects for the `ulocate` instruction
 * `mimex-logic-rules.txt`: map rules for the `setrule` instruction
+* `mimex-logic-statements.txt`: all existing instructions with default values for missing arguments
 * `mimex-marker-control.txt`: marker properties
 * `mimex-markers.txt`: marker types
 * `mimex-message-types.txt`: message types for the `message` instruction